Planning for the 2022/23 BC Active Transportation Infrastructure Grant Program intake is underway.

 Successful applications for 2021/22 were announced September 17, 2021

 The B.C.
 Active Transportation Infrastructure Grant Program offers two grant options for Indigenous governments and local governments, including municipalities, regional districts and Islands Trust.

 Network planning grants help communities develop active transportation network plans to support active transportation for all ages and abilities.
 Eligible governments may apply if:

 Eligible governments may apply for a maximum of two active transportation infrastructure grants if projects satisfy the following criteria:

 There is a reconsideration application available for infrastructure grants that were submitted in the 2020/21 intake if the projects have not yet been built, are shovel-ready, and remain a funding priority for the community.

 Active transportation relates to human-powered forms of commuting to work, school, recreation, socializing or running errands.
 It can take many forms and is continually evolving as new technologies emerge.
 It includes:

 The B.C.
-Active Transportation Infrastructure Grants Program provides cost-sharing opportunities for network planning grants and infrastructure grants.
+Active Transportation Infrastructure Grant Program provides cost-sharing opportunities for network planning grants and infrastructure grants.
 Funding from these grant programs support the development of active transportation infrastructure for all ages and abilities.
 For example, infrastructure grants fund:

 The B.C.
-Active Transportation Infrastructure Grants Program aligns with the provincial government’s Active Transportation Strategy, Move.
+Active Transportation Infrastructure Grant Program aligns with the provincial government’s Active Transportation Strategy, Move.
 Commute.
 Connect.
 This is B.C.’s strategy for cleaner, more active transportation, part of the Province’s CleanBC plan to reduce carbon pollution and build a better future for all British Columbians.

 Active transportation infrastructure improves: